 She served as a board member of Colorado Bankers Association, Graduate School of Banking at Colorado, and Colorado Student Loan Program, and was Chairman of the American Bankers Association Education Foundation.
 Linda has served on the boards of five banks including First National Bank of Santa Fe, with offices in Colorado and New Mexico.
 She currently serves on the board of Alpine Bank of Colorado.

-Linda is a member of the boards of Firefly Autism, St. Joseph Hospital Foundation and the Advisory Board for the University of Colorado Leeds School of Business.
+Linda is a member of the boards of Firefly Autism, St. Joseph Hospital Foundation and the International Women's Forum of Colorado.

 She is the past Chair of the Denver Metro Chamber of Commerce.
 She has served on over 30 state/local boards and six national boards and chaired nine of them.
 They include Colorado Concern, Employers Council, Millennium Bridge Capital (formerly Cheyenne Capital Fund), Young Americans Bank, National Assembly, National Camp Fire, Cherry Creek Arts Festival, Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, Colorado Association of Funders, Colorado Meth Project, Council on Foundations, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Police Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University Advisory Board, Junior Achievement, Mile High United Way, OpenWorld Learning, and Young Americans Center for Financial Education.